reinhartmeg/AprilTag-Distance-Calculator/README.md

 ### Setup

-Due to issues seperating the make file when the previous author used a pods build system in connection with cmake and getting the correct depencenies, the code currently must run in the /apriltags/demo folder of the AprilTags C++ Library.
-It only references a few key components and should be able to be implimented elsewhere shortly.
-Within the setup, the [CMakeLists.txt](https://bitbucket.org/kaess/apriltags/src/master/example/CMakeLists.txt) file must be editted to include:
+Due to issues separating the make file when the previous author used a pods build system in connection with cmake and getting the correct dependencies, the code currently must run in the /apriltags/demo folder of the AprilTags C++ Library.
+It only references a few key components and should be able to be implemented elsewhere shortly.
+Within the setup, the [CMakeLists.txt](https://bitbucket.org/kaess/apriltags/src/master/example/CMakeLists.txt) file must be edited to include:
 ```
 cmake_minimum_required (VERSION 2.6)